lephare-photoz/lephare/docs/getting_started.rst

     The environment variables `LEPHAREDIR` and `LEPHAREWORK` are set on import in Python.
 Care must be taken not to reset after importing.

+    It remains possible to build the C++ code using either make or cmake directly.
+    This is not recommended and will likely require OS specific changes.
+It may be useful on unusual systems where we do not support compilation.